Are you a passionate entrepreneur with an innovative business idea that would be established in the UK?

 Expression of Interest Deadlines:

-Expression of Interests are reviewed twice a year only.
+Expressions of Interest will be reviewed twice a year only.

-If your expression of interest is submitted after the 22nd of June then it will be reviewed after the 21st of September 2019
+- Midnight on 22nd June 2019 - Please note: If your expression of interest is submitted after 22nd June, it will be reviewed after the 21st September 2019.

 Student Advice and Support Service - for any immigration matter.